How Much Is a Will in New York? Typical Costs and Fee Factors

 What "About $1,200" Actually Covers

-For a straightforward New York will, the flat fee is meant to cover the entire engagement from initial consultation through signed and witnessed document.
+For a straightforward New York will, the flat fee is meant to cover the entire engagement from initial consultation through a signed and witnessed document.
 That typically includes:

 • A one-on-one consultation to identify your goals, family situation, and assets.